Zhao Ziyang

 As a senior government official, Zhao was critical of Maoist policies and instrumental in implementing free-market reforms, first in Sichuan and subsequently nationwide.
-He emerged on the national scene due to support from Deng Xiaoping after the Cultural Revolution.
-An advocate of the privatization of state-owned enterprises, the separation of the party and the state, and general market economy reforms, he sought measures to streamline China's bureaucracy and fight corruption and issues that challenged the party's legitimacy in the 1980s.
-Many of these views were shared by the then General Secretary Hu Yaobang.
+He emerged on the national scene due to support from Deng Xiaoping after the Cultural Revolution, being appointed as premier in 1980.
+An advocate of the privatization of state-owned enterprises, the separation of the party and the state, and reform and opening up, he sought measures to streamline China's bureaucracy and fight corruption and issues that challenged the party's legitimacy in the 1980s.
+Many of these views were shared by the then CCP general secretary Hu Yaobang.
+After Hu's downfall in 1987, Zhao succeeded him as Party general secretary.

 His economic reform policies and sympathies with student demonstrators during the Tiananmen Square protests of 1989 placed him at odds with some members of the party leadership, including Central Advisory Commission Chairman Chen Yun, CPPCC Chairman Li Xiannian, and Premier Li Peng.
 Zhao also began to lose favor with Deng Xiaoping, who was the Chairman of the Central Military Commission.
 In the aftermath of the events, Zhao was purged politically and effectively placed under house arrest for the rest of his life.
 After his house arrest, he became much more radical in his political beliefs, supporting China's full transition to liberal democracy.
 He died from a stroke in Beijing in January 2005.
 Because of his political fall from grace, he was not given the funeral rites generally accorded to senior Chinese officials.
 His secret memoirs were smuggled out and published in English and in Chinese in 2009, but the details of his life remain censored in China.